rajexcited/personal-finance-ui/test-cases/expense/refund/add-edit-refund-tc4.md

    - use and throw
    - cold drinks
    - water
-6. space in tag value is converted to dash format.
+6. The space in tag value is converted to dash format.
-7. there are no tag person list. user tries to add on the fly. user can't select or add. but shows what user typed in field.
+7. There are no tag person list. user tries to add on the fly. user can't select or add. but shows what user typed in field.
-8. user tries to fill bill name with `refund for store "special"` and gets error message
+8. User tries to fill bill name with `refund for store "special"` and gets error message
-9. user tries to upload unsupported file. for example `fake.txt` file. system gives error message `fake.txt is not supported.
+9. User tries to upload unsupported file. for example `fake.txt` file. system gives error message `fake.txt is not supported.
 Hence, the system cannot accept.`
-10. user clicks on `cancel` button.
+10. User clicks on `cancel` button.

 ## Expected Outcome:

-verify all UI validation errors on fields
+- Verify all UI validation errors on fields
+- When user clicks on cancel button, user is navigated to `view expenses` page.

 ## Impact Area:

 ### frontend

-- add refund form
+- Add Refund page
+- Edit Refund page
+- navigation component
+- expenses module
-- update refund form
+- refund component

 ### backend api

 - refund reason api
 - payment account api
 - share person api
-- refund api get
-- refund tags api.
+- refund tags api
+- currency profile api

 ## Type of Test: